-Maya Bulgakova was a Russian and Soviet theater and cinema actress, People’s Artist of the RSFSR (1976).
+Maya Bulgakova was a Russian and Soviet theater and film actress, People’s Artist of the RSFSR (1976).

 Bulgakova began to sing with Leonid Utesov’s orchestra and even won a prize at the World Youth Festival in Moscow in 1957.
 The actress was the first in the Soviet Union, who performed Edith Piaf’s songs.

-Her most famous role was the role of Katerina in Prestuplenyie i Nakazanyie (Crime and Punishment) (1970).
+Her most famous role was the role of Katerina in Crime and Punishment (1970).
 Other notable roles were war pilot Nadezhda Petrukhina in the film Wings (1966) and nurse Maria in the film No Path Through Fire.
-Bulgakova also starred in: Resurrection, People and Animals, Yegor Bulychov and others, Strangers’ letters, Electronic’s Adventures, Farewell of Slav, Stalin’s funeral, Marriage, in the melodrama Vasily and Vasilisa.
+Also Bulgakova starred in Resurrection, People and Animals, Yegor Bulychov and Others, Strangers’ Letters, Farewell of Slavianka, Stalin’s Funeral, Marriage, and in the melodrama Vasily and Vasilisa.